Loecsen logo

 A complete learning method to reach A1 in Chinese

-Reaching a first functional level in Chinese does not require long study sessions.
+Reaching a first functional level in Mandarin does not require long study sessions.
 It requires consistency, a clear path, and the right tools.
-The Loecsen course guides complete beginners toward a practical CEFR A1 level focused on understanding and being understood in everyday situations.
+The Loecsen course guides complete beginners toward a practical CEFR A1-level ability (survival communication), focused on understanding and being understood in everyday situations.

-• Short daily practice sessions to build a sustainable habit.
+• Short daily sessions to build a sustainable habit.

-• Active repetition to anchor tones and confidence.
+• Active repetition to anchor pronunciation and confidence.

 • Speech recognition to adjust pronunciation gradually.

-• Spaced repetition and Super Memory to review at the right moment.
+• Spaced repetition to review at the right time.

 • AI dialogues to practice real-life situations with no pressure.